-More details on the Sydney page
+More details on the Convention page

 Kevin Barrans, a singer from Washington State in the US, provides an excellent overview of Sacred Harp Singing in this video from Seattle’s Art Zone.

 Brisbane will hold its first 2017 singing session